darya/framework/src/Darya/Storage/README.md

 ### Results

-The `Result` class provides a consistent way to represent storage results.
+The `Result` class provides a consistent way to represent storage query results.

 ```php
 // Retrieve the storage query that led to this result